-At this point, at every paycheck, you’re probably trying to cover everything you need and want from the money you have.
+At this point, you’re probably trying to cover everything you need and want from the money you have at every paycheck.
 It’s not enough, and the conclusion is frustrating, depressing, and makes you want to spend even more money.

-Instead of trying to accommodate your paychecks to a list, you should build the list around your paycheck.
-Start with the basics, the things you desperately need and add the things you can afford according to their importance.
-You will no longer be cutting things off your list but adding them and you will surely feel better.
+Start with the basics, the things you desperately need, and add the things you can afford according to their importance.
+You will no longer be cutting stuff off your list but adding them, and you will indeed feel better.

 I know: you haven’t saved enough money to pay off your debt and change your life forever.
-However, you did get by and you put some money aside, and that is a great start.
+However, you did get by and put some money aside, which is a great start.

 Even if your savings only pay for a new outfit, a birthday party with your friends, or a gift for your loved one this time, they’re paying for something you couldn’t afford before, something that matters to you.